codelingo/docs/docs/concepts/tenets.md

     doc: Functions in this module should take a maximum of four arguments.
     flows:
       codelingo/review:
-        comments: Please write functions that only take a maximum of four arguments.
+        comment: Please write functions that only take a maximum of four arguments.
     query:
       import codelingo/ast/php
       @review.comment